-The items in the Authority's Balance Sheet at 31 March 2017 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Authority's Balance Sheet at 31 March 2018 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

 Item Uncertainties Effect if actual results differ from assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied The effects on the net pension liability of changes in individual assumptions can be measured.
+A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied.
+The effects on the net pension liability of changes in individual assumptions can be measured.
 For instance a 0.1% increase in the discount rate assumption would result in a decrease in the pension liability of £3m.
-Changes to financial assumptions in 2016/17 have led to an increase in the net liability of £4m Business Rate Appeals The Council has a significant number of outstanding appeals against the 2010 Valuation Office (VOA) rating list.
-These can take several years to be heard and the outcome is difficult to estimate.
-Historical data has been used as the best estimate on which to base the provision for the outcome of the appeals.
-If the outcome of appeals is a reduction in the rateable value above that which has been provided then the NNDR collection fund would incur the additional cost of the appeals and there would be an ongoing reduction in the NNDR yield up to 31 March 2017.
-Due to ongoing work in preparation for the 2017 revaluation, the VOA made little progress in resolving appeals in 2015/16 and 2016/17 This has increased the value of outstanding appeals.
-Fair value measurements When the fair values of Investment Properties, Surplus Assets, Assets available for Sale and Assets Held for Sale cannot be measured based on quoted prices in active markets (ie Level 1 inputs), their fair value is measured using the following valuation techniques: The Council uses combination of indexation techniques, beacon valuations and discounted cash flow (DCF) models to measure the fair value of its Investment Properties, Surplus Assets and Assets Held for Sale under IFRS13 depending on which technique it
+Changes to financial assumptions in 2017/18 have led to a decrease in the net liability of £1.5m.